 Queen to hail terror-hit UK cities in Christmas Day message

-(Eds: Updating with more details) By Aditi Khanna London, Dec 25 (PTI) Britain's Queen Elizabeth II will reflect on the "appalling" terror attacks in London and Manchester this year in her traditional Christmas Day message televised to the Commonwealth today.
+By Aditi Khanna London, Dec 25 (PTI) Queen Elizabeth II will remember this year's "appalling" terrorist attacks in London and Manchester, as she delivers her traditional Christmas Day message focusing on the importance of home.

-The 91-year-old monarch, whose pre-recorded message will air at 0830 IST, will pay tribute to the "powerful identities" of the two cities which suffered the loss of 35 lives in attacks claimed by the Islamic State (ISIS) terrorist group.
+The 91-year-old monarch, whose pre-recorded message will air in the UK at 3 pm today, will pay tribute to the "powerful identities" of the two cities which suffered the loss of 35 lives in attacks claimed by the Islamic State terrorist group.

 "This Christmas, I think of London and Manchester, whose powerful identities shone through over the past 12 months in the face of appalling attacks," she will say in her message recorded in the 1844 Room at Buckingham Palace in London.